walshbr/introduction-to-text-analysis/crowdsourcing/crowdsourcing.md

 Whereas microtasking projects ask users to work on a problem already laid out for them, **macrotasking** projects are lead by the interests and aims of the group itself. *Wikipedia* is probably the most famous example of crowdsourcing, and it would fall under this category.
 Its many users apply their energy to common problems: the production of knowledge regarding particular topics.
 But *Wikipedia* is different from other forms of crowdsourcing in that it has no clear goal in sight.
 They will never solve knowledge: instead, *Wikipedia*'s devoted users will be continually working to develop a better understanding until the website goes offline.
 The user community creates their own goals, priorities, and tasks, all of which can lead to systemic problems: the articles online necessarily reflect the inherent interest of the material but, instead, the interests of the community of editors.

 It is worth pausing over all of these examples to consider the labor going into them.
+We are talking about an incredible amount of energy and work that is essentially volunteer.
+If I go onto *Typewright* and help transcribe an eighteenth-century text,

+> Is it enough that the users are contributing to the public good?

 *Typewright*, *Recaptcha*, and *Transcribe Bentham* produce great results, but they do so by employing human energy to fairly menial tasks. *Wikipedia* points to an important question about crowdsourcing: